TemperWorks/laravel-dbmask/readme.md

 The following MySQL features can cause issues:

 * **Virtual or stored generated columns** can leak data when creating masked views.
-* **MySQL views** which are present in the source schema might leak data when creating masked views.

-Do not include generated columns or source views which expose sensitive information in your masking configuration, or use the materialization option, if this is an issue.
+Use the materialization option if this is an issue.
-These shortcomings might be addressed in a future version.
+* **Triggers & UDFs** from the source schema are currently not transferred to the target.
+* **Views** from the source schema will be present on the targets, but should rely on masking configuration of underlying tables.

 ## Installation